ra3k0/the-lab/Linux/basics.md

-## Introduction to Linux Command Line for Beginners
+## Introduction to Linux Command Line

 ### 1. Getting Started:
    - Open a Terminal: This is your gateway to the command line.